Skip to main content

 Atlas can automatically plan database schema migrations for developers using GORM.
 Atlas plans migrations by calculating the diff between the current state of the database, and its desired state.

-For GORM users, the current state can be thought of as the database schema that would have been created by GORM's AutoMigrate feature, if run on an empty database.
+In the context of versioned migrations, the current state can be thought of as the database schema that would have been created by applying all previous migration scripts.

-In this guide, we will show how Atlas can automatically plan schema migrations for GORM users.
+In this guide, we will show how Atlas can be used to automatically plan schema migrations for GORM users.

 Prerequisites